Hannes-Soosaar/wellness-app/README.md

 ## Activity page

 On the activity page you can add activities that will count towards your activity and calories balance.
 The calories are estimated using intensity and duration, however they are not used utilized beyond sending the data to the AI assistant who will summarize them.

+*Bug?
 There is a date field, and currently you are able to add activities into the future, lets say for planning.

-## Progress page
+##  Physical Progress page

 Here you are prompted to enter you physical metrics that should be measured in the real world. like weight and body measures.
 For any true results real life measures should be used any dummy data or wrong entries might affect the result or give unwanted errors.

-As the BMI and body fat is calculated and each parameter has a min and max value of a average adult human.
+**As the BMI and body fat is calculated and each parameter has a min and max value of a average adult human.
 Mixing max and minimum limits will still give invalid BMI errors or Body Fat  errors.
-Example being the heaviest person with the slimmest neck possible will result in a BMI and body fat percentage error.
+Example being the heaviest person with the slimmest neck possible will result in a BMI and body fat percentage error.**

 ## Meal page

-The meal page has been deactivated for the "numbers don't lie" release to keep focus.
+The meal page has been deactivated for the "numbers don't lie" release.

+On the meals page you can add a meal by date, with the type of the meal ( to check if you are snacking too much) and the calories, this will help you keep track of your calories consumed.

 ## Restrictions page

 On the restrictions page you can add restrictions that will be taken into account giving advice and suggestions.
 Any restriction mentioned will be excluded from any suggestions by passing into the the user data the title form any user restrictions.

+TODO: make the restrictions have a category also for better understanding
 example:

 ` "restrictions": [
     "gluten",
     "running",
     "afternoon",
   ]`

+# Summary

+If there are any unknown bugs or any issues please contact hsoosaar@gmail.com with the description of your issue, or why not prase if praise is due.